peterkwkwan/Programming_Theory/blockchain/3_blockchain_structure.md

 - the network needs a way to update all the ledgers with the latest copy, and how the nodes come to an agreement (consensus)

 #### Peer-to-peer

+The first practical use-case of blockchain technology was Bitcoin
+- a way for us to send money without an intermediary

+Let us consider this follow transaction

+> Kevin sends $10 to Simon

+> Simon sends $15 to Vivian

+There are several questions we must pose in this case:

+1. Who is checking that Kevin and Simon have enough money to perform such actions (who is validating these transactions?)
+2. How does blockchain guarantee these transactions to be sure?
+3. Is it possible to tamper with these transactions?